daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
-A residential & commercial painter turned self taught full stack engineer!
+A residential & commercial painter turned self taught full stack developer with the goal to be an engineer!
 ### Attending an immersive software development bootcamp to step out of my comfort zone in order to expand my skillset, continue to follow my curiosity and become an overall better developer.
 #### I host study sessions & debugging via Zoom with my cohort mates following our bootcamp lectures and on the weekends as well.
 #### My goal is to continously show up for my future self, understanding that this is a marathon of continous education.
 I have dedicated over 80-90 hours per week towards my bootcamp and everything software development .